·

 40#.
 Natural Charcoal Wool Pouf Seating

-Swap out plastic or metal stools for soft, hand-knotted wool poufs in charcoal grey for extra seating around the table.
-These poufs provide a soft, tactile experience that is perfect for a cozy and moody dining room environment.
+Swap out rigid plastic or metal stools for soft, hand-knotted wool poufs in charcoal grey for extra seating around the table.
+These poufs provide a soft, tactile experience that is perfect for maintaining a cozy and moody dining room environment.

 41#.
 Indoor Potted “Moody” Trees